robric/wiki-contrail-controller/Kubernetes.md

 ### 10.3 __System tests__

 ## 11. __Installation__
+Follow below steps to install Containerized contrail controller for Kubernetes.
 * Re-image all hosts with Ubuntu 16.04.2.
 Setup passwordless access to all hosts.
 * Install Docker on all the target nodes.
 Update your /etc/apt/sources.list accordingly so that it can download package from internet
 * Download contrail-ansible repo and create your inventory file.